 On the evening of the 16th, Joan attends a Pepsi-Cola banquet at the White House Inn in honor of Charlotte Pepsi bottler Henry Fowler.
 The banquet is attended by over 250 Pepsi-Cola bottlers and Charlotte-area business and civic leaders.

 May 21: Joan is the guest of honor at a luncheon for the new life-members of Brandeis University.

-While Joan is making a long introduction for Duke Ellington, she is interrupted when some in the audience members became impatient and yells for Joan to "wrap it up!"
-Joan yells for the yelling audience members to "Shut up!" and threatens to walk off the stage if not shown respect, to which the audience applauds.
+July 6: Joan represents Pepsi-Cola at the fourteenth annual Newport Jazz Festival in Newport, Rhode Island.
+As Joan is making a long introduction for Duke Ellington during the evening presentations, she is interrupted by impatient audience members who yell for Joan to "wrap it up!"
+Joan yells back for the yelling audience members to "Shut up!" and threatens to walk off the stage if not shown respect, to which the audience applauds.

 Joan finishes her introduction speech in a shacking voice, but not before Duke Ellington appears onstage and gently escorts Joan off the stage.